chochain/eforth/README.md

 * CC 20210816: Code Merge
   > Targeting multi-platform.
 Common source by consolidating ceForth, wineForth, ESP32forth (kept in ~/orig/*).
 Officially version 8.0
 * CC 20220512: Refactor
   >  Though the goal of Dr. Ting's eForth is to demonstrate how a Forth can be easily understood and cleanly constructed.
 However, the token threading method used is costly (slow) because each call needs 2 indirect lookups (token->dict, dict->xt).
 On top of that, C/C++ callframe needs to be setup/teardown.
 It is worsen by the branch prediction missing every call stalling the CPU pipeline.
-Bad stuffs!
+Bad stuffs!<br/>
   > Refactor to subroutine indirect threading.
-It's not portable but does speed up 25% (see benchmark above).
+It's not portable but does speed up 25% (see benchmark above).<br/>
-  > Using 16-bit offsets for pointer arithmetic which speed up another 5% while maintaining 16-bit parameter space consumption.
+  > Using 16-bit offsets for pointer arithmetic which speed up another 5% while maintaining 16-bit parameter space consumption.<br/>
   > Since C++ code is at least 4-byte aligned and parameter is 2-byte aligned, the LSB of a given parameter is utilized for colon word identification.
 * CC 20221118: Refactor
   > WASM function pointer is U32 (index).
 Token-indirect worked but the two indirect look-up is even slower.
 Since WASM uses 64K linear memory block, 16-bit pointer offset is a better option.
 However, the xt "function pointer" in code space is simply an index to the shared _indirect_function_table.
 Since LSB is used, so we are forced to use MSB to differentiate primitive word from colon word.
 This left us 15-bit, i.e. 32K, parameter offset available.
 * CC 20231011: Review
-  > Since the original intention of having a pre-compiled ROM dictionary still end up in C++ static initialization run before main(), moved dictionary compilation into dict_compile as function calls gives a little more debugging control and opportunity for fine tuning.
+  > Since the original intention of having a pre-compiled ROM dictionary still end up in C++ static initialization run before main(), moved dictionary compilation into dict_compile as function calls gives a little more debugging control and opportunity for fine tuning.<br/>
   > LAMBDA_OK option was originally intended for full VM implementation but 2x slower.
 Dropped to reduce source clutter.
 * CC 20240308: Refactor for multi-platform, accept dynamic vectors
-  > Experiment various threading and memory pointer models, archive into ~/orig/40x
+  > Experiment various threading and memory pointer models, archive into ~/orig/40x<br/>
   > To support cross-platform, i.g.
 Linux/Cygwin, Arduino/ESP32, Win32, and WASM, there were many conditional compilation branches which make the code really messy.
 The following were done
   <pre>
       + Separate cross-platform and configuration into ~/src/config.h